amand33p/profile-store/README.md

 #### Env variable:

-Note: Make account at cloudinary.com & get related API info. from your account dashboard.
+Note: For image API, make account at cloudinary.com & get API keys from account dashboard.

 Create a .env file in server directory and add the following: